-Locating your assets can be an essential part of your business.
-There are a dozen practices ranging from maximizing asset usage, scheduling maintenance to tracking different assets like containers, trailers, pallets, etc. Geolocation is helping businesses worldwide to get the most out of their asset tracking and management.
+Locating your assets is an essential part of your business.
+There are a dozen practices ranging from maximizing asset usage, scheduling maintenance to tracking different assets like containers, trailers, pallets, etc. Geolocation is helping businesses worldwide to get the most optimal value out of their asset fleet.

 Zooming in on GPS, BLE, WiFi and network-based geolocation

-Global Positioning System, GPS in short, is a satellite-based radio navigation system consisting of approximately thirty satellites orbiting the Earth.
-Originally it was developed for military navigation but nowadays anyone with a GPS device can receive radio signals that these satellites broadcast.
-This global satellite system provides geolocation and time information to a GPS receiver anywhere near or on the Earth if there are no obstacles and at least three GPS satellites available.
+Global Positioning System, was originally developed for military navigation but nowadays anyone with a GPS device can receive radio signals that these satellites broadcast.
+This global satellite system provides geolocation and time information to a GPS receiver almost anywhere on the Earth if there are no obstacles and at least three GPS satellites available.

-Where GPS can thus be used as an outdoor positioning technology, WiFi and Bluetooth can be used complementarily for positioning indoors.
+Where GPS can therefore be used as an outdoor positioning technology, WiFi and Bluetooth can be used side by side for positioning indoors.

 GPS in short